Gum-Joe/2Keys/README.md

 ## Devices
-**Server**: The device running the hot keys sever, i.e. where the hot keys will be run **Handler**: Device that handles keyboard presses and sends them to the Server **Detecter**: Device that handles detection of key presses & which keyboard it is
+**Server**: The device running the hot keys sever, i.e. where the hot keys will be run

+**Detecter**: Device that handles detection of key presses & which keyboard it is and sends this to the server

 ## Config notes
 Symbols, based of AHK: